nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 In `loaders.py` we provide some methods to organize the raw box data into tracks that may be helpful.

 ## Participation
-*Note: The tracking server will open soon.*

 The nuScenes tracking evaluation server is open all year round for submission.
-To participate in the challenge, please create an account at EvalAI.
+To participate in the challenge, please create an account at [EvalAI](http://evalai.cloudcv.org/web/challenges/challenge-page/475).
 Then upload your zipped result file including all of the required [meta data](#results-format).
-The results will be exported to the nuScenes leaderboard.
+The results will be exported to the nuScenes leaderboard shown above (coming soon).
 This is the only way to benchmark your method against the test dataset.

 ## Challenges